 Just like for humans, dogs should consume fresh water every single day and throughout the day.
 “As a general rule of thumb, dogs should consume one ounce of water per pound of body weight per day, and additional water intake may be required on excessively hot days or after excessive exercise,” says Johnna Devereaux, a certified pet nutritionist and director of nutrition and wellness for Bow Wow Labs.

 Winch says to check your dog’s bowl throughout the day to track their consumption and to refill as needed.
+If your dog makes a mess while drinking, these no-spill water bowls should do the trick to keep your kitchen clean.
 Also, bring plenty of water with you if you venture outdoors together.
 Travel dog bowls and bottles are an inexpensive investment that will ensure your pet stays hydrated.
 “If you find that your pet is drinking more [or less] than usual, having them examined by your veterinarian is recommended as this can be a sign of underlying conditions,” Winch adds.
 Find out 10 other surprising signs your “healthy” dog is sick.